OD2022/icp_cpp_group_project/README.md

 This project is intended to help a user who has a start city and stop city, to find an optimal flight from a database of airports, routes and airline CSV files.
 It uses an iterative depth-first search approach to find an optimal flight based on the number of flight stops.

 This project and all it's source code is contained in the main.cpp file.
-To place a flight request or order, simply write in a text file your departure and arrival, for example:
+To place a flight request or order, simply write in a text file your departure and arrival.
+On one line write your start city and country separated by commas, on the next line write your end city and country separated by commas.

-Accra, Ghana
-Lagos, Nigeria

 Pass the name of your text file without the extension into the getOrder method.
 For example, if your text file is named "accra-lagos.txt", do this: getOrder("accra-lagos")